Rxie9596/pycog/doc/param.md

-Unknown (in the default list while not in trainer.py)
+Unknown
 -------
+parameters that are in the default list while not in trainer.py;
+there is not parameter in trainer list that are not present in the default list

     rectify_inputs :
          True